 How did Mebar Tsho get its name?

 According to legend, Terton Pema Lingpa entered the lake with a burning butter lamp and magically reappeared with a chest and a scroll of parchment, the butter lamp still glowing.
-As a result, the lake was known as Mebar Tsho, or “burning lake.”
+The lake was thus called Mebar Tsho, or “burning lake.”

 The lake is considered important because Pema Lingpa, an incarnated disciple of Guru Rinpoche and the greatest Tertön (treasure discoverer), discovered several of Guru Rinpoche’s terma (hidden treasures) from the lake.